thomazmz/thomazmz/README.md

 ## Hey There! 😛

-- 🔭 Wrking with TypeScript, Node.js and React
+- 🔭 Working with TypeScript, Node.js and React
 - 🌱 Learning Functional Programming
 - 🤗 He/Him